HJuls2/game-of-life/README.md

 - pause the simulation,
 - go forward step by step,
 - set the speed of the simulation,
-- reset the global state.
+- reset the global state,
+- see the life time (in number of steps) of each tile evolving during the simulation (**BONUS FEATURE**).

 ## Implementation

 The logic of the game and the GUI to control the state evolution of the grid is implemented as a <strong>single-page web application</strong> with the framework [Angular](https://angular.io/) using graphic elements by [Angular Material](https://material.angular.io/).
 The GUI is optimized for a desktop-size view and shows a grid of 20x20 tiles and some controls to play, pause, move forward and set the framerate of the simulation.

 ### Guide into the code